haroldiedema/byteshift-injector/README.md

 Services which have `isolated` set to false (default) will have their existing instances automatically available in the newly created context.
 This allows you to have a mix of shared and isolated services for any specific context.

+Please note that an isolated service may depend on a non-isolated (shared) service, but a shared service CAN NOT depend on an isolated service.

 ![isolation](docs/di-isolation.png)